-On 16th January 2013 the Tiguentourine Gas Facility based in In Amenas and run as a joint venture between BP, Statoil and Sonatrach, came under violent attack.
-The facility on this occasion housed 600-800 employees of which approximately 145 were foreign nationals.
+On 16th January 2013 the Tiguentourine Gas Facility based in In Amenas, Algeria, and run as a joint venture between BP, Statoil and the Algerian oil company Sonatrach, came under violent terrorist attack.
+The facility housed approximately 145 foreign nationals.

-As terrorists entered the facility they seized foreign nationals as hostages in what was to become a horrific 4 day siege, culminating in catastrophic loss and injury.
-Sadly 37 of the site’s foreign national employees lost their lives during the attack.
+As terrorists entered the facility they seized foreign nationals as hostages in what was to become a horrific four-day siege, culminating in catastrophic loss and injury.
+Sadly 40 of the foreign nationals as well as a number of Algerian workers lost their lives during the attack.
 Many others suffered both physical and psychological injuries.
-International press coverage suggests that those responsible for the attack were a faction of Al-Qaeda in the Islamic Maghreb.
+International press coverage suggests that those responsible for the attack were a faction of Al-Qaeda.

 Slater & Gordon Lawyers are representing a number of survivors and the families of those people killed at the Tiguentourine Gas Facility to establish the circumstances surrounding the terrorist attack, how it happened and what lessons can be learned.
 Our clients are from several nations but despite the passage of 18 months little information has emerged to comfort those whose lives have been so substantially affected.

 Whilst the Norwegian Statoil has published the results of its internal investigation into the incident, the UK business BP, for whom many worked, has remained silent so those people who have suffered are reliant on judicial investigations to enable them to understand and come to terms the events that happened to them and their loved ones.